AleixFerre/SolarSystemProcessing/README.md

 ## Modifications

-What i made different here is to create new lighting and a Skybox system that you can change.
+What I made different here is to create new lighting and a Skybox system that you can change.